jchassin/homebridge-owfs/README.md

 # homebridge-owfs
 This is a plugin for the DS18B20 temperature sensors.
-It relies on OWFS filesystem directly.
+As Pre-requisite, you need to have OWFS installed on your RPi.
+This plugin relies on OWFS filesystem directly.
+In a near future, this plugin will be ported on OWSERVER in order to acquire sensors remotely.

 Installation
 --------------------